-The UFR will decrease 15 basis points per year.
-In 2022 the UFR was 3.45% (2021: 3.6%).
-After the decline of the UFR by 15 basis points the solvency ratio is still above internal solvency objectives.
+After a decline of the UFR by 15 bps per year for several years in a row, as of 2023 the UFR remained stable at 3.45% (2022: 3.45%).
+The solvency ratio is still above internal solvency objectives.

 For a.s.r. health supplementary, changes in the UFR have no effect on the solvency ratio, due to the short duration of the liabilities.
 The impact on the solvency ratio of various UFR levels is presented below.